Jessie219-web/wiki-documents/docs/Sensor/SeeedStudio_XIAO_Gadgets/xiao_075inch_epaper_panel/ePaper_panel_with_trmnl.md

 ## Configure Wi-Fi and Send Playlists to TRMNL

 To use your XIAO 7.5" ePaper Panel with TRMNL and send playlists, you first need to connect the device to your Wi-Fi network.
-This process is called "provisioning" and is done through a simple captive portal.
+This process is called "WiFi pairing mode" and is done through a simple captive portal.
 Please follow the steps below:

 > 💡 **Troubleshooting Wi-Fi?** If you encounter issues connecting your device to Wi-Fi, please refer to the [TRMNL Device Wi-Fi Troubleshooting Guide](https://help.usetrmnl.com/en/articles/10193157-device-wifi-troubleshooting) for solutions to common networking and router compatibility issues.